JetBrains/godot-support/readme.md

 Context menu on a scene file allows running game directly to that scene.

 Fields marked with [Export] attribute would not be marked as not-initialized.
+Classes marked with [Tool] attribute would not be marked as unused.

 # Recomendations